Why Don’t More Community College Students Transfer to Four-Year Schools?

 Here are some of the reasons why some community college students don’t transfer:

 1. Obtaining pre-requisite courses can be difficult.
-Many students who choose community college have the intention of pursuing a bachelor’s degree which typically means transferring to a four-year school.
-In order to gain acceptance, they’ll need to obtain pre-requisites in their chosen field.
-For competitive majors like science, engineering, and nursing, there could be a great deal of competition to get into these pre-requisite courses which could push back your transfer date.
+Many students who choose community college have the intention of pursuing a bachelor’s degree, which typically means transferring to a four-year school.
+To gain acceptance, they’ll need to obtain prerequisites in their chosen field.
+For competitive majors like science, engineering, and nursing, there could be a great deal of competition to get into these pre-requisite courses, which could push back your transfer date.

 2. Rising tuition costs at traditional schools pose an obstacle.
-Though community college is more affordable than many four-year universities, many students still end up using federal financial aid.
+Though community college is more affordable than many four-year universities, many students still use federal financial aid.
 By the time they finish a two-year degree or complete their pre-requisites, that money could be gone.
-If they have any money left, there may be pressure to complete their degree within a certain timeframe that doesn’t match up with their life at the time.
+If they have any money left, there may be pressure to complete their degree within a specific timeframe that doesn’t match their life.

 4. Students are unprepared for a more rigorous college curriculum.
-For many community college students, they are the first in their family to pursue higher education or they come from a high school in a low-income area.
+For many community college students, they are the first in their families to pursue higher education, or they come from a high school in a low-income area.
 As such, they may not be prepared for the expectations of students at a four-year university, particularly a selective one.
-Taking remedial courses and student success courses will be very important for these students prior to transfer.
+Remedial and student success courses will be necessary for these students before transfer.

 6. Transferring schools may require significant life changes.
 Many community college students attend their local school.
 Not only does this save them a great deal of money, but it means that they will continue to enjoy their current support system.
 Transferring schools may require a significant life change, potentially even moving to a different state.
 This challenge may be more significant for some students than for others, but it is one worth considering and preparing for.

 7. Some students fear entering at a disadvantage.
-If you’re pursuing a degree in a competitive field, there may be some validity to the worry that transferring into a four-year school might put you at a disadvantage from students who began their college career at the school.
-The best thing you can do is make sure you complete your pre-requisites and start a relationship early with professors in your field and your school’s transfer student office.
+If you’re pursuing a degree in a competitive field, there may be some validity to the worry that transferring into a four-year school might put you at a disadvantage to students who began their college career at the school.
+The best thing you can do is complete your prerequisites and start a relationship early with professors in your field and your school’s transfer student office.

-In addition to these obstacles is the fact that some community colleges simply don’t advise their students properly on what they need to do to prepare for transfer.
-It is extremely important to choose a major and a transfer destination early in a student’s community college career – if you don’t, you end up taking courses that won’t transfer, wasting both time and money.
+In addition to these obstacles, some community colleges simply don’t advise their students properly on what they need to do to prepare for transfer.
+It is extremely important to choose a major and a transfer destination early in a student’s community college career.
+If you don’t, you take courses that won’t transfer, wasting time and money.
 Community colleges can also help their students by developing partnerships with four-year institutions.

-Some of the obstacles mentioned above are outside of the student’s control, but many are not.
+Some obstacles mentioned above are outside the student’s control, but many are not.
 Read on to learn how to improve your chances of a successful transfer as a community college student.

 Tips for Transferring to a Four-Year School

 Before enrolling in community college, it is a good idea to have a general plan for the future.
-If you intend to transfer to a four-year school, you should speak to your advisor to learn what pre-requisites you need and arrange your schedule to complete them within an acceptable timeframe.
-On top of that, there are other things you can do to improve your chances of success in being accepted as a transfer student and to do well in your new school.
+If you intend to transfer to a four-year school, you should speak to your advisor to learn what prerequisites you need and arrange your schedule to complete them within an acceptable timeframe.
+On top of that, there are other things you can do to improve your chances of success in being accepted as a transfer student and doing well in your new school.

-According to some statistics, only 1 in 5 community college students transfer to a four-year institution and 60% of those complete a bachelor’s degree within four years.
+According to some statistics, only 1 in 5 community college students transfer to a four-year institution, and 60% complete a bachelor’s degree within four years.
 An additional 12% were still enrolled after four years.
-Research shows, however, that 71% of community college students who obtain an associate degree before transferring earned their bachelor’s within 4 years of the transfer and 80% of those either graduated or remained enrolled at the time.
+Research shows, however, that 71% of community college students who obtain an associate degree before transferring earned their bachelor’s within 4 years of the transfer, and 80% of those either graduated or remained enrolled.

 Here are some general tips for transferring to a four-year school: